-Of the 41 confirmed cases of the Wuhan disease, a man who worked in the Huanan Seafood Market showed pneumonia symptoms five days earlier than his wife, Cheung Chuk-kwan, the director of Communicable Disease Division, Centre for Health Protection, said in a Hong Kong media briefing on Wednesday.
+Of the 41 confirmed cases of the Wuhan disease, a man who worked in the Huanan Seafood Market showed pneumonia symptoms five days earlier than his wife, Chuang Shuk-kwan, head of Communicable Disease Branch, Centre for Health Protection, said in a Hong Kong media briefing on Wednesday.

-Because the woman did not go to the wet market, she was either infected directly by her husband or by an item he brought home from the market, Cheung said.
+Because the woman did not go to the wet market, she was either infected directly by her husband or by an item he brought home from the market, Chuang said.

 About 70% of the 41 cases had visited or worked in the Huanan Seafood Market, while the remaining 30% were unsure if they had visited had not been to the wet market, she said.